Bob Edwards: Host of Morning Edition

-Edwards' skills as an interviewer have been widely praised.
+Edwards' skills as an interviewer were widely praised.
 NPR's ombudsman Jeffrey Dvorkin said, "If I were his producer, I would think of Edwards as NPR's version of Charlie Rose."
-The New York Daily News called him "an institution among Morning Edition listeners for his interviewing skills and his calm, articulate style."
+The New York Daily News called him "an institution among Morning Edition listeners for his interviewing skills and his calm, articulate style".
 It is estimated that Edwards conducted over 20,000 interviews for NPR.
 His subjects ranged from major politicians to authors and celebrities.
 His weekly call-in chats with retired sportscaster Red Barber are fondly remembered.
 The chats were supposedly about sports, but often digressed into topics like the Gulf War, what kind of flowers were blooming at Barber's Tallahassee, Florida home, or other non-sport subjects.
 Barber would call Edwards "Colonel Bob," referring to Edwards' Kentucky Colonel honor from his native state.
-Barber died in 1992; the following year Edwards based his first book, Fridays with Red: A Radio Friendship, on the weekly interviews.

-In 2003, Edwards was inducted into the Kentucky Journalism Hall of Fame.